jay-chalkstep/cardmock/README.md

-# Aiproval v3.6.0
+# Aiproval v3.7.0

-> Multi-tenant SaaS for brand asset management and collaborative mockup review with AI-powered features and user-level approval tracking
+> Multi-tenant SaaS for brand asset management and collaborative mockup review with user-level approval tracking

-A comprehensive platform for design teams, marketing departments, and agencies to search, organize, and collaborate on brand assets with AI-powered tagging and search, real-time visual annotation, multi-stage approval workflows, and project-based review management.
+A comprehensive platform for design teams, marketing departments, and agencies to search, organize, and collaborate on brand assets with real-time visual annotation, multi-stage approval workflows, and project-based review management.

 ---